shlapolosa/data-analytics-tool/README.md

 - Run a prompt against your database
   - `poetry run start --prompt "<ask your agent a question about your postgres database>"`
     - Start with something simple to get a feel for it and then build up to more complex questions.

+## 🚀 Running the Streamlit Client 🚀
+To run the Streamlit client located in `fe-clients/streamlit/analytics_app.py`, follow these steps:

+1. Navigate to the `fe-clients/streamlit` directory in your terminal.
+2. Run the command `streamlit run analytics_app.py`.
+3. The Streamlit application will start, and your default web browser should open automatically to the app's URL, typically `http://localhost:8501`.
+4. Interact with the application through the web interface.

+Make sure you have Streamlit installed in your Python environment.
+If not, you can install it using `pip install streamlit`.

 ## 🛠️ Core Tech Stack 🛠️
 - [OpenAI](https://openai.com/) - GPT-4, GPT-4 Turbo, Assistance API